-Learning outcomes Teaching learning process Assessment Materials required Analyses graphical representation of distance -time graph.
-Introductory Activity Teacher ask the students to interpret the graphs shown. t Q.What does the graph indicates?
-Q A body travelling Graph sheet, scale, pencil, Text book, IFP time (s) in a straight line with a uniformly increasing speed.
-Which one of the plot represents www.phet.colorodo.edu We have learnt to draw graph between distance travelled and time for bodies in different situations.
-We now draw a graph between Distance travelled and Time for a body which is in accelerated motion.
-Teacher shows a simulation in IFP and ask the students to observe the distance covered by a body with time and tabulate the observations .
-Observe the distance travelled by body the changes in distance(s) travelled with time (t)?
-Time in SecDistance metres0021446981610251236 in every 2 seconds. В
+Learning outcomes Teaching learning process Assessment Materials required ❖ Analyses graphical representation of distance -time graph.
+Introductory Activity Q.What does the graph indicates?
+Q.A body travelling in a straight line with a uniformly increasing speed.
+Which one of the plot represents the changes in distance(s) travelled with time (t)?
+Graph sheet, scale, pencil, ask the students to observe the dista ask the students to observe the distance covered by a body with time and tabulate v t 10 25 12 36 Observe the distance travelled by body in every 2 seconds. В